peterhinch/micropython-samples/PICOWEB.md

 The target hardware is assumed to be running official MicroPython firmware.

 This repo aims to clarify the installation process.
-Paul Sokolovsky's Picoweb code is unchanged except for the name of the logging library.
+Paul Sokolovsky's Picoweb code is unchanged.
 The demos are trivially changed to use IP '0.0.0.0' and port 80.

 To install on a hardware platform such as ESP32 or Pyboard D it is necessary to copy this directory and its contents (including subdirectories) to the target.